getsentry/sentry-toolbar/README.md

 ```

 To view feature flags, you would need to set your feature flag configuration before you initialize the toolbar.
-Also remember to edit the Project Settings > Dev Toolbar in sentry.io to allow the domain that the webapp uses!
+Also remember to edit the Project Settings > Developer Toolbar in sentry.io to allow the domain that the webapp uses!